tomoarmand/grad-project/README.md

 - **More Accessible**: PWA works on any device, remote assignment capability
 - **More Effective**: Real-time feedback and progress tracking
 - **More Scalable**: Teachers can manage entire classes efficiently
-- **More Inclusive**: Works for different learning paces and styles
+- **More Inclusive**: Works for different learning paces and styles# For production: VITE_API_URL=https://grad-project-al5i.onrender.com